microsoft/promptflow/docs/cloud/index.md

 # Cloud

-You can develope your flow locally and seamlessly move the experience to azure cloud.
+You can develop your flow locally and seamlessly move the experience to azure cloud.

 ```{toctree}
 :caption: AzureAI